cloudytuts/website/content/en/tutorials/kubernetes/running-python-flask-in-kubernetes.md

 ## Preparing Flask for Dockerization
 ### Application Server
 There is a misconception that Flask can be run directly via it's development server once your application is containerized.
-I strongly discourage this idea, as the develpoment server is not purpose built for production traffic.
+I strongly discourage this idea, as the development server is not purpose built for production traffic.

 If you have not added an application server to your project, we strongly advised you do that prior to building a production facing image of your application.
 In our demonstration app we have added `gunicorn`.